 In 2018 this research was commissioned by Moving Pieces and is now being conducted by a PhD candidate selected at interviews held between Charlie Blowers and research supervisors – Dr Beatrice Allegranti (Reader, Dance and Movement Therapy) and Dr Leigh Gibson (Psychology Dept).
 The research is a collaboration between the dance and psychology departments at Roehampton.

 We are very excited to announce that the proposal has been passed by the ethics committee and we are calling for participants in this research project.
 See below.

 This is a long awaited and very exciting phase in the development of the Moving Pieces approach!

-We hope that this will be an opportunity to both collaborate in a research process and to potentially find new ways of understanding and managing symptoms.
+The research project offers an opportunity to both collaborate in an interdisciplinary art-science research process and to potentially find new ways of living with medically unexplained symptoms.

 ✓ If you are living with persistent physical symptoms (like pain or fatigue), diagnosed within the biomedical system, for which there is no specified explanation after examination and investigation (often called medically unexplained symptoms or functional somatic syndrome)

 ✓ If you are open to collaborate in a one-year-long, art-science research project (starting in June 2021)